-SPARC Europe’s strategic plan 2016-2020
+SPARC Europe’s strategic plan 2021-2024 (english | français | español)

 The value proposition

-SPARC Europe has a track record in driving Open Access forward by influencing Open policies in Europe and working with European institutions such as the European Commission, Europe’s research institutions and universities, and organisations with allied Open agendas.
-SPARC Europe consistently initiates, facilitates, and supports the implementation of the long-term objective of opening access to European research for all.
+SPARC Europe has a track record in doing this for over 15 years.
+We work with an extensive network including European institutions such as the European Commission, Europe’s research institutions and universities, governments, research funders and other organisations with allied Open agendas in Europe and abroad; collaboration is central to our work.

 The target groups

 - Europe’s research and education policy makers at the European Commission, European Council, national research funders and governments